i-am-jc/famcon25/2/scene1.md

 ---

 # <mark> Stage Is Dim.
 No Display.
 Start playing "Adventure Of A Lifetime" instrumental, Building Up until Crescendo, Lights Fade In slowly..
 Then Open "Home" Main Display Scene.
-The family‚Äôs boat, with ENTRANCE ROPES untied. </mark>
+The family's boat, with ENTRANCE ROPES untied. </mark>

 ---